Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

 To graphically explore an $N$-dimensional loss function $L$ around a critical point $\theta^*$, one may wish to work in a lower-dimensional representation.
 For example, a two-dimensional projection of $L$ around $\theta^*$ is provided by

 where the parameters $\alpha,\beta\in \mathbb{R}$ scale the directions $\eta,\delta\in\mathbb{R}^N$.
 The corresponding graph representation is $(\alpha,\beta,L(\alpha,\beta))\subseteq\mathbb{R}^{3}$.

 In high-dimensional spaces, there exist vastly many more almost-orthogonal than orthogonal directions.
-In fact, if the dimension of our space is large enough, with high probability random vectors will be sufficiently close to orthogonal \cite{HechtNielsen94}.
-Following this result, many related works~\cite{DBLP:conf/nips/Li0TSG18,wu2020adversarial,DBLP:conf/ida/HoroiHRLWK22} use random Gaussian directions with vector components $\eta_i, \delta_i \sim\mathcal{N}(0,1)$ ($1\leq i\leq N$).
-Even so, note that different elements of $\eta,\delta$ may act on different parts of the composition $L$.
+In fact, if the dimension of our space is large enough, with high probability, random vectors will be sufficiently close to orthogonal \cite{HechtNielsen94}.
+Following this result, many related works~\cite{DBLP:conf/nips/Li0TSG18,wu2020adversarial,DBLP:conf/ida/HoroiHRLWK22} use random Gaussian directions with independent and identically distributed vector elements $\eta_i, \delta_i \sim\mathcal{N}(0,1)$ ($i\in\{1,\dots,N\}$).

 We now turn to showing that $\eta,\delta$ are almost orthogonal using a concentration inequality for chi-squared distributed random variables.
 To do so, we first note that the scalar product of random Gaussian vectors $\eta,\delta$ is a sum of the difference between two chi-squared distributed random variables because